aganse/py_tf2_gpu_dock_mlflow/README.md

 # py_tf2_gpu_dock_mlflow
 An example Python/Tensorflow2 model using GPU and MLflow in a docker container.
+Python3, Tensorflow2, and the NVidia/GPU handling are entirely in the container;
+the host system only needs the Nvidia driver and Docker installed.
+An MLflow instance is looked for at the address in the MLFLOW_TRACKING_URI environment variable per usual MLflow usage - see my [docker_mlflow_db](https://github.com/aganse/docker_mlflow_db) repo for an easy Docker-based way to get that running quickly too.

 In this example, we use the
 [patch_camelyon dataset](https://www.tensorflow.org/datasets/catalog/patch_camelyon)